devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 When interaction occurs on a button on a deck, Cockpitdecks creates a typed Event, and passes it for activation.

 Each activation is designed to handle one or more [[Events]] types.
-For example a EncodePush activation is capable of handling both PressEvent and EncoderEvent.
+For example a EncoderPush activation is capable of handling both PressEvent and EncoderEvent.
 What is does with those event is left to the activation.

 This file list all activations that are currently available in Cockpitdecks.
-For each activation, we present its name or keyword by which it must be referred to, the *attributes* it expects to work properly, the type of *events* it expects, and internal *state values* it maintains.
+For each activation, we present its name or keyword by which it must be referred to, the *attributes* it expects to work properly, the type of *events* it expects, and internal *state values* it produces and maintains.

 - [[Button Activation#No Activation]]
 - [[Button Activation#Page]]